Is Wind Energy Good For Landowners?

 How Does Wind Energy Work?

+The first step in wind energy generation is leasing property rights to an energy developer.
+LandGate connects landowners with developers in the energy industry through our free listing service so they can get the best offer available.
 An advantage of leasing your land for wind energy production is that landowners get a new source of income while putting in minimal effort.
-Wondering how much you could earn by leasing wind rights?
+Wondering how much landowners are getting paid by leasing land for wind turbines?
 Projected income for energy production depends on a few factors.

-1. Proximity to Transmission Lines and/or an Electrical Substation: Properties located near transmission lines and/or an electrical substation are more profitable.
+1. Proximity to Transmission Lines and an Electrical Substation: Properties located near transmission lines and/or an electrical substation are more profitable.
 This is because the electricity produced by the turbines has a shorter distance to travel.

 2. Property Size: The larger the property, the more turbines can be installed for a wind farm.
 The more turbines installed, the greater your income will be.
 Being able to scale wind power will equal being able to scale your income!